patrickfcf/patrickfcf/README.md

 ### Hi there, I'm Patrick Fonseca! 👋

-I work in Professional Services at Talkdesk, where I specialize in integrating hardware, software, and services to create seamless and efficient solutions.
-Long-term investing is one of my passions, and I strongly believe in the power of technology and its potential for growth.
+I work in Professional Services, specializing in integrating hardware, software, and services to create seamless and efficient solutions.
+Long-term investing is one of my passions, and I strongly believe in technology's power and its growth potential.

 🔭 I’m currently working on various projects, leveraging my skills in Artificial Intelligence (AI) and software development to build innovative solutions.

 🌱 I’m always learning and exploring new technologies to stay ahead of the curve.
-Currently, I'm particularly interested in SwiftUI, a modern framework for building user interfaces across Apple platforms.
+I'm particularly interested in SwiftUI, a modern framework for building user interfaces across Apple platforms.

-💬 Ask me about AI, software development, investments, or anything related to technology.
+💬 Ask me about AI, software development, investments, or technology-related.
 I'm always excited to discuss these topics and share my insights.

 😄 Pronouns: He/Him